MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 > [!NOTE]
 > For information on how to to upgrade from Teams (free) to Microsoft Teams Essentials, see [Upgrade from Teams (free) to Microsoft Teams Essentials](#upgrade-from-teams-free-to-microsoft-teams-essentials).

-Managing Microsoft Teams Essentials refers to assigning Microsoft Teams Essentials seats to other users - on whose behalf you purchased - in the intended proprotions.
+Managing Microsoft Teams Essentials refers to assigning Microsoft Teams Essentials seats to other users - on whose behalf you purchased - in the intended proportions.
 You can manage Microsoft Teams Essentials through the Microsoft Admin center.

 ### Upgrade from Teams (free) to Microsoft Teams Essentials